 NOTE: 1.
-The request for conversion from M.Tech. to Mtech + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.
+Request for conversion from MTech to MTech + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.

-- 2. In the case when a student who moves to the Dual Degree Programme but cannot complete the requirements of a PhD, an exit option with the M. Tech.
-Degree can be earned at the end of the final semester of the normal M.Tech.
-Programme by letting the Mtech Research Project be examined in the standard manner as per the requirements for the award of an M.Tech. degree. - 3.
-The enhancement in the scholarship from Mtech to PhD will be from the beginning of the fifth semester or from the date on which all requirements for the award of Mtech degree are fulfilled whichever later.
+- 2. If the student opts for the Dual Degree Programme but cannot complete the requirements of a PhD, an exit option with the MTech Degree can be earned at the end of the final semester of the normal MTech Programme by getting the MTech Research Project examined in the standard manner as per the requirements for the award of an MTech degree. - 3.
+The enhancement in the scholarship from MTech to PhD will be from the beginning of the fifth semester or from the date on which all requirements for the award of MTech degree are fulfilled whichever is later.